-Dimension Three - Professional Conduct
+Dimension Two - Professional Conduct

-The Resource Teacher of the Deaf is professional, works in alignment with the strategic direction and in a manner that improves outcomes for all ākonga.
+The Teacher of the Deaf is professional, works in alignment with the strategic direction and in a manner that improves outcomes for all ākonga.

-Criteria Key Tasks/Indicators Professional conduct is present throughout the organisation, creating a culture that is based on integrity and respect. • Builds trusting relationships through active listening, caring for others, and demonstrating personal integrity.
+Criteria Key Tasks/Indicators Professional conduct is present throughout the organisation, creating a culture that is based on integrity and respect.
+Builds trusting relationships through active listening, caring for others, and demonstrating personal integrity.
 Participates in the development and delivery of professional learning for staff.
 Conducts themselves with exemplary practice, and is a role model to others.
 Manages the delicate balance between supporting and challenging others.
 Encourages and participates in professional conversations that help teachers to share expertise and strategies that improve student learning and achievement.
 Is open and responsive to professional conversations and feedback.
-All departments, teams and individuals within the organisation support the strategic direction to align practice with the best interests of learners, staff and the community.
+All Teaching Teams support the strategic direction to align practice with the best interests of learners, staff and the community.
 Supports and models behaviours in a way that articulates, supports and furthers the organisation's mission, vision and strategic direction.
-Works with Team Lead to ensure teaching and learning practices and programmes align with the strategic direction of the organisation.
+Collaborates with Teachers, Provision Lead Teacher and Assistant Head of Enrolled School to ensure teaching and learning practices and programmes align with the strategic direction of the organisation.
 Works collaboratively with colleagues to embed the strategic direction into all areas of the organisation.
+Works with Provision Lead to ensure teaching and learning practices and programmes align with the strategic direction of the organisation.
+Works collaboratively with colleagues to embed the strategic direction into all areas of the organisation.

-Assists in reviewing how personal and departmental practice aligns with the mission, vision and strategic direction, suggesting improvements and implementing change.
-Disseminates good practice in using assessment data to support future planning across the organisation.
-Ensures goals related to assessment data are set in the Annual Plan and development plan, and that these are regularly reviewed.
-Encourages all members of staff to recognise and fulfil their statutory responsibilities for all pupils.
+• Encourages all members of staff to recognise and fulfil their statutory responsibilities for all pupils.
 Competence in relation to change management is evident throughout the organisation. • Adopts a philosophy that recognises the importance of ongoing innovation and change. • Assists in change implementation that is focussed on a smooth transition to lead to the adoption of new practices. • Contributes within areas of speciality to ensure that change is informed by best practice and communicated effectively. • Understands and harnesses that change on a large scale invariably needs a team approach to leadership. • Shows ability to communicate the rationale for any change. • Monitors the impact of the change and adjusts when needed.
-A proactive approach to problem solving is adopted by all, as they take steps to work through problems to create solutions. • Explicitly checks own assumptions. • Relates the problem to the wider vision and values of the organisation. • Actively seeks the interpretations of others. • Anticipates obstacles and how they could be overcome. • Identifies and reports any risk to appropriate people in a timely manner.
+There is proactive approach to problem solving adopted by all, as they take steps to work through problems to create solutions. • Explicitly checks own assumptions. • Relates the problem to the wider vision and values of the organisation. • Actively seeks the interpretations of others. • Anticipates obstacles and how they could be overcome. • Identifies and reports any risk to appropriate people in a timely manner.

-Dimension Four - Professional Relationships and Values
+Dimension Three - Professional Relationships and Values

-The Resource Teacher of the Deaf engages in appropriate professional relationships and demonstrates commitment to professional values.
+The Teacher of the Deaf engages in appropriate professional relationships and demonstrates commitment to professional values.